opendatacube/datacube-explorer/README.md

     # Default product to display (picks first available)
     CUBEDASH_DEFAULT_PRODUCTS = ('ls8_nbar_albers', 'ls7_nbar_albers')

-    # Limited regex syntax and group name pairs.
-Within pairs regex and group name seperated by
+    # Limited regex syntax and group name pairs can be used to group matches on product name.
-    # pairs seperated by ; regex matches on product name
+    # eg ".*albers.*,Albers projection;level1,Level 1 products"
-    # eg ".*albers.*,Albers projection;.*level1.*,Level 1 products" defaults to None
+    # regex and group name seperated with, and pairs thereof with ;
-    # items are only categorized into the first group matched even if subsequent regexes match
+    # multiple regexs can match to target then same group but if multiple regexes match a product only the first group is assigned
     # if defined overrules CUBEDASH_PRODUCT_GROUP_BY_FIELD
     CUBEDASH_PRODUCT_GROUP_BY_REGEX = ".*albers.*,Albers projection;.*level1.*,Level 1 products"
     # Which field should we use when grouping products in the top menu?